 The tubing can easily become disconnected, which would allow the CSF to drain away at too fast a rate.
 This is less likely to happen if the tube and drainage system are out of your child’s reach at all times.
 If the tubing becomes disconnected, please call a nurse immediately.

 If the doctors suspect that your child has an infection, they may ask for samples of CSF to send for testing in the laboratories.
 Samples are taken through the port on the tubing.
 They will also use the port to give your child medications into the CSF.

 The nurses on the ward will encourage you to look after your child as much as you feel able.
 This can be daunting, especially while they are connected to the drainage system, but it will become easier with time.
 If you are worried, please talk to the nurses.

 This varies from child to child, depending on the reason why EVD was needed in the first place.
 However, it is a temporary method of draining CSF and is rarely used for more than 14 days.
 Your child will need to stay in hospital until the drainage system is removed.

 If your child needs ventricular drainage for a longer period of time, another method may be suggested.
 The doctors will explain this in more detail if it is likely.

 How is the EVD removed?

 The catheter in the ventricle is removed in an operation under general anaesthetic, lasting half an hour to an hour.
+In some situations, it is removed on the ward without an operation.
 The drainage bag and long tube are clamped and removed on the ward before the operation.
 Both the operation site and the exit site will be covered in a light dressing for the first few days after the operation.

 Are there any long-term effects of having EVD?